mcyc/mufasa/README.md

 If one wishes to fit pixels only above a specific signal-to-noise-ratio (SNR) threshold, one can specify such a threshold using the ```snr_min``` argument.

-### Visualize the fits
+### Visualizing the Results

+#### Plotting Fitted Spectra

-To quickly visualize the saved fits, one can plot the spectral model at position x, y, and its neighbors with:
+To quickly plot the fitted spectra from the saved fits for position (x,y) and its surrounding pixels, run:

 ```
 from mufasa import UltraCube as UCube